Co-op/Internship Considerations (Employers)

 • Some students may not apply if they are student-athletes and on an athletic scholarship

-If you are looking to hire any of the students mentioned above, an internship may be a better option.
+If you are looking to hire any of the students mentioned above, a full time summer internship and/or a part-time spring or fall internship may be better options.

 For more information on how to create a Handshake Employer user account to post opportunities, please click Here!